Fred D. Thompson U.S. Courthouse and Federal Building

 The Courthouse and Federal Building is located in a downtown metropolitan neighborhood, formerly populated by parking lots and old office buildings, that is undergoing rapid revitalization.
 Imposing and elegant, the building celebrates the role of the public in justice along with ideas such as transparency in government.

 When the design process started in 2002, many courthouses were modern in design.
 While the U.S. General Services Administration (GSA) wanted a modern-looking building, the court representatives wanted it to be classical in style.
-The joint venture lead design team found a middle ground: a blend of classical and contemporary character that connects the past to the future.
+The joint venture lead design team found a middle ground: a blend of classical and contemporary characters that connects the past to the future.

 The façade features a grand curved wall with the entry rotunda at its center.
 That transparent curve reveals the public circulation, visible from the street, leading to the building’s six District Courts and two Magistrate Courts.
 The two flanking towers contain the jury suites.